 Our recommendations are based on what we think are the best monitors under $200 that are available to purchase, including the best gaming monitors under $200.
 They're adapted to be valid for most people.
 The rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all our reviews for monitors under $200.
+If you would prefer to make your own decision, here is the list of all our reviews for monitors under or around $200.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.

 What do you think of our picks?
 Let us know below.